JvanKatwijk/dab-cmdline/README.md

 To show the use of the library, several example programs were developed.

-	- example-1 and example-2 are command line DAB programs.
+	- example-1 and example-2 are command line DAB programs written in C++.
-	  While example-1 uses the functionality implemented as separate library, example-2 uses the sources directly.
+	  While example-1 is a small program linking to a precompiled dab library, example-2 is a C++ program using the sources of the library.

-	- simpleDab shows the use of the library when handled from with a Qt GUI.
+	- simpleDab is a Qt based GUI program, linking to the library.
+It shows the use of the library when handled from with a Qt GUI.

-	- python-example contains an example program in python to use (an extended form of) the library
+	- python-example contains an example program in python to use (an extended form of) the library.
+An additional file, dab-python.cpp, contains the sources for binding C and Python for this linbrary.

 ========================================================================